stuxnet999/MemLabs/README.md

 As these labs are quite introductory, there is no need for installing more tools.
 However, if the user wishes, they can install many other forensic tools.

-There are some widely used forensic ctf tools here: [bi0s Wiki](https://wiki.bi0s.in/forensics/Tools/)
+There are some widely used forensic CTF tools here: [bi0s Wiki](https://wiki.bi0s.in/forensics/Tools/)

 The preferred OS would be Linux.
-However, you can also use Windows (WSL) or MacOS.
+However, you can also use Windows (WSL) or macOS.

 ## **Flag Submission**

 Please mail the flags of each lab to memlabs.submit@gmail.com

-Please have a look at the following example to better understand on how to submit the solution.
+Please have a look at the following example to better understand how to submit the solution.

 Suppose you find 3 flags in a particular lab,